 Press office news

 - Nursing students take over running hospital ward 24 August 2018

 - Plymouth’s dental school ‘best in UK’ for teaching quality 6 August 2018

 - Plymouth rises in the Guardian University League Table 30 May 2018

 - Government awards the University of Plymouth’s Medical School a further 58 per cent increase for 2019 numbers to train future doctors 20 March 2018

 - Plymouth’s medical school earns degree-awarding power 28 February 2018

 Professor Debby Cotton

 Head of Educational Development, Professor of Higher Education Pedagogy

-Professor of Sustainability Education
+Associate Professor of Digital Health & Education